New England Quick Facts

 New England’s geography offers immense diversity.
 The region is bounded to the north by Canada, to the east by the Atlantic Ocean, to the south by Long Island Sound, and to the west by the state of New York.
 There are rivers and lakes, towering forests, mountain ranges with hiking and skiing trails, pastoral farmland and countryside, and dramatic rocky coastline and soft, sandy beaches.

-Quaint country inns and boutique B&Bs are the most popular type of accommodation for the vast majority of visitors wishing to experience the warm hospitality and high levels of service for which the region is renowned.
-The hearty New England breakfast combined with comfy four poster beds, in-room fireplaces and private whirlpool baths add to their appeal.
+Quaint country inns and boutique B&Bs are the most popular type of accommodation for many visitors wishing to experience the warm hospitality and high levels of service for which the region is renowned.
+Historic properties provide you with a hearty breakfast to start your day and the comfiest of beds to return to after a day of exploring.
 New England also boasts a wide range of hotels, budget motels and hostels to large family resorts and luxurious five-star properties.
 Private rental properties; condominiums; spa retreats; golf, tennis and ski resorts; fully-equipped and primitive campgrounds and RV parks are also available throughout the region.
 Learn more about New England accommodation options.

 New England’s principal gateway is Boston, Massachusetts, the region’s largest city.
 For U.K. travelers, four major airlines operate direct scheduled flights from London into Boston’s Logan International Airport, situated just a stone’s throw away from the city center.
 The airport is located at the heart of New England’s interstate highway network linking Boston to every corner of the region.